 If you want to withdraw crypto from Binance, you need to follow the steps outlined in this guide.
 Once you’ve completed these steps, your crypto will be on its way to your chosen wallet.

-Withdrawing crypto from Binance is quick and easy, so you can use your crypto assets immediately.
+Withdrawing crypto from Binance is quick and easy so that you can use your crypto assets immediately.

 - Log into your Binance account.